 - Rate-to-rate correlation the correlation between interest rates of two separate currencies.
 The range of 84-94% results from the different pairs of currency involved. - Intra-curve correlation the correlation between different tenor points of the same yield curve.
 Correlations are typically fairly high, as reflected by the range of 50-94%. - Credit index correlation of 10-90% reflects the implied correlation derived from different indices across different parts of the benchmark index capital structure.
 The input is particularly important for bespoke and Level 3 index tranches. - Credit pair correlation is particularly important for FTD credit structures.
 The range of 57-94% reflects the difference between credits with low correlation and similar highly correlated credits. - Rate-to-FX correlation captures the correlation between interest rates and FX rates.
 The range for the portfolio is (57)-60%, which represents the relationship between interest rates and foreign exchange levels.
 The signage on such correlations is dependent on the quotation basis of the underlying FX rate (e.g., EUR/USD and USD/EUR correlations to the same interest rate will have opposite signs). - FX-to-FX correlation is particularly important for complex options that incorporate different FX rates in the projected payoff.
 The range of (83)-80% reflects the underlying characteristics across the main FX pairs to which the Group has exposures. - Equity-to-equity correlation is particularly important for complex options that incorporate, in some manner, different equities in the projected payoff.
 The closer the correlation is to 100%, the more related one equity is to another.
 For example, equities with a very high correlation could be from different parts of the same corporate structure.
-The range of 11-97% is reflective of this. - Equity-to-FX correlation is important for equity options based on a currency different to the currency of the underlying stock.
-The range of (64)-84% represents the range of the relationship between underlying stock and foreign exchange volatilities.
+The range of 11-97% is reflective of this.

 Funding spread: Structured financing transactions are valued using synthetic funding curves that best represent the assets that are pledged as collateral to the transactions.
 They are not representative of where the Group can fund itself on an unsecured basis, but provide an estimate of where the Group can source and deploy secured funding with counterparties for a given type of collateral.
 The funding spreads are expressed in terms of basis points over or under LIBOR and if funding spreads widen this increases the impact of discounting.
-The range of 10-163 basis points for both structured repurchase agreements and structured reverse repurchase agreements represents the range of asset funding curves, where wider spreads are due to a reduction in liquidity of underlying collateral for funding purposes.
+The range of 10-163 basis points for both structured repurchase agreements and structured repurchase agreements represents the range of asset funding curves, where wider spreads are due to a reduction in liquidity of underlying collateral for funding purposes.

-A small proportion of structured debt instruments and nonstructured fixed-rate bonds within financial liabilities designated at fair value had an exposure to funding spreads that is longer in duration than the actively traded market.
+A small proportion of structured debt instruments and non-structured fixed-rate bonds within financial liabilities designated at fair value had an exposure to funding spreads that is longer in duration than the actively traded market.
 Such positions are within the range of 10-163 basis points reported above.